Cost to Attend DU

 • Please note: Although your COA assumes a certain number of credits per term, we can make adjustments if you plan to enroll in more credits than what your aid offer shows by submitting an enrollment adjustment form.

-• Fees: All graduate students are charged a technology fee of $4 per credit, and most are charged a student activity fee.
-Your bill will itemize the specific fees for your program.
+• Fees: DU charges all graduate students a technology fee of $4 per credit and may also charge a student activity fee of $10.
+Your bill itemizes the specific fees for your program.
+Review fees for the upcoming academic year.

 • Health Insurance: Many full-time graduate students are automatically enrolled in and charged for the DU Student Health Insurance Program.
-If you are covered by another plan, you can waive participation in this plan.
+If covered by another plan, you can waive participation in this plan.

-• Books: This is an estimate of the cost of books and supplies for a typical student in your program.
-You are not billed directly by DU for books or supplies.
+• Books, Course Materials, Supplies & Equipment: This is an estimate of the cost of books and supplies for a typical student in your program.
+DU does not bill you directly for books or supplies.

-• Housing & Meals: This is an estimate of the cost of off-campus housing and food in the University of Denver area.
-To determine these costs, we research the cost of living in the DU area and use recommended guidelines published by the Colorado Department of Higher Education.
-Your actual costs will likely be different.
+• Housing & Meals: This is an estimate of the cost of off-campus housing and food in the University of Denver area, determined by the recommended guidelines published by the Colorado Department of Higher Education.
+Your actual housing and food expenses may differ.

 • Transportation: This is an estimate of the cost of traveling to and from campus or other transportation needs related to your graduate program.
-Unless you buy a DU parking permit, you will not be billed directly for transportation costs.
+Unless you buy a DU parking permit, you are not billed directly for transportation expenses.

-• Personal Expenses: This is an estimate of other day-to-day costs such as clothing, haircuts, entertainment, etc. Money actually spent on these items will vary from student to student.
+• Personal Expenses: This is an estimate of other day-to-day costs, such as clothing, haircuts, entertainment, etc. Money spent on these items may vary from student to student.

-• Loan Fees: There is an origination fee for the Federal Direct Unsubsidized loan, which is taken out of the loan before funds are sent to DU.
-The cost listed for loan fees is the average fee for students who borrow these loans last year—actual fees depend on the amount borrowed.
+• Loan Fees: There is an origination fee for the Federal Direct Unsubsidized loan, which is taken out of the loan before DU receives the funds.
+The cost listed for loan fees is the average fee for students who borrowed these loans last year—actual fees depend on the amount borrowed.

-• Bar Exam Fee: This is the cost to take the Colorado Bar Examination.
-(This component is only included in the COA for law students.)
+• Bar Exam Fee: This is the cost to take the Colorado Bar Examination and only applies to the COA for law students.

 Enrollment Adjustments for Law Students

-If you're a law student, your cost of attendance and financial aid are based on the average enrollment (per semester) of students in your program:
+DU bases the cost of attendance for law students on the average enrollment (per semester) of students in the program:

 • Full-time JD students: 12-15 credits